10th Mountain Division: Legacy of World War II service

+Additionally, five members of the division have been awarded the Medal of Honor.
+In 1945 John D. Magrath became the first member of the division to receive this award (posthumously) during World War II.
+The second, Jared C. Monti, received it posthumously in 2009, for actions during a combat operation on 21 June 2006 in Afghanistan.
+The third, William D. Swenson, received it in 2013, for actions on 8 September 2009, during the Battle of Ganjgal in Afghanistan.
+The fourth, Travis W. Atkins, received it posthumously on 27 March 2019, for actions on 1 June 2007 during a patrol in Iraq.
+The fifth, Michael Ollis, received it posthumously on 2 March 2026, for actions on 28 August 2013 during an attack in Afghanistan.

 Cold War

 In June 1948, the division was rebuilt and activated at Fort Riley, Kansas to serve as a training division.
-Without its "Mountain" tab, the division served as the 10th Infantry Division for the next ten years.
+Without its "Mountain" tab, the division served as the 10th Infantry Division for the next ten.
 The unit was charged with processing and training replacements in large numbers.
 This mission was expanded with the outbreak of the Korean War in 1950.
 By 1953, the division had trained 123,000 new Army recruits at Fort Riley.

 In 1954, the division was converted to a combat division once again, though it did not regain its "Mountain" status.
-Using equipment from the deactivating 37th Infantry Division, the 10th Infantry Division was deployed to Germany in 1955, replacing the 1st Infantry Division at Würzburg, serving as part of the North Atlantic Treaty Organization (NATO) defensive force.
-The division served in Germany for four years, until it was rotated out and replaced by the 3rd Infantry Division.
+Using equipment from the deactivating 37th Infantry Division, the 10th Infantry Division was deployed to Germany in 1955, replacing the 1st Infantry Division at Würzburg, serving as part of the North Atlantic Treaty Organization (NATO) defensive.
+The division served in Germany for four, until it was rotated out and replaced by the 3rd Infantry Division.
 The division moved to Fort Benning, Georgia, and was inactivated on 14 June 1958.